tuxsudo/element-state-toggle/README.md

-# dom-element-state-manager
+# domstate

-An event-driven component to manage elements' state
+An event-driven component to manage DOM elements' state